Michigan Tribes in the Cannabis Industry

 Marijuana for medical uses was legalized in 2008.
-Marijuana for recreational use is illegal.
+Marijuana for recreational use became legal on Dec.
+6, 2018.

 There are twelve federally-recognized tribes in Michigan.
 The DOJ marijuana policy on tribal reservations applies to these Michigan tribes.
 Each is federally recognized as sovereign by the Bureau of Indian Affairs in the U.S. Interior Department.

 Bay Mills Indian Community, Michigan

 Grand Traverse Band of Ottawa & Chippewa Indians, Michigan

 Hannahville Indian Community, Michigan

 Lac Vieux Desert Band of Lake Superior Chippewa Indians of MI